CNNislands

 Skincare.
 Get rid of fleas and ticks underneath their coats.
 Remember to comb daily and use flea powder.

 Eyes and ears.
 You can clean their ears and eyes gently with a clean cloth.
-However, if you notice any out-of-the-ordinary buildup in these parts, it’s best to call a vet.
+However, it’s best to call a vet if you notice any out-of-the-ordinary buildup in these parts.

-It is important to take care of your new best friend from day one.
-Trim their nails, brush lightly, and check ears for an infection that could cause problems in the future.
+Taking care of your new best friend from day one is essential.
+Trim their nails, brush lightly, and check their ears for an infection that could cause problems in the future.

 Takeaway

 Congratulations on your new Labrador Retriever!
-We hope our post has helped prepare you for taking care of your new furry friend.
-Remember to always be patient and consistent when training your Lab, and groom them regularly.
-Have fun with your pup – they will bring plenty of joy into your life.
+We hope our post has helped prepare you for caring for your new furry friend.
+Always be patient and consistent when training your Lab, and groom them regularly.
+Have fun with your pup – they will bring plenty of joy.